Image Segmentation Evaluation Using Standard Metrics (Python)

 console.
 View the console by clicking the Show button on the Console port.

 Note that the metrics computed are binary for every material provided in the label field.
 Pairwise comparisons are made between materials with the same number between the Ground Truth and Comparison label fields.
 Therefore, be sure that the material IDs are equivalent in both data sets before interpreting the metrics.

 The Python script accepts two inputs:

 Prediction/Predicted labels : (as HxUniformLabelField3)

-Each material ID is then compared individually and treated as a binary problem such that ground truth image and predicted image have boolean ‘True’ in the same location as the current label and ‘False’ everywhere else.
+Each material ID is then compared individually and treated as a binary problem such that the ground truth image and the predicted image have boolean ‘True’ in the same location as the current label and ‘False’ everywhere else.
 All metrics are reported per material ID and for the entire image (2D or 3D).